 Dehydration is a very common issue among older adults and for a variety of reasons.
 You can read more about this issue in our article How To Get An Elderly Person To Drink Water.

 A crucial part of elderly care is to encourage seniors to drink more water.
 If they wait until they are thirsty before they get serious about drinking, dehydration has already begun.
-But by increasing their fluid intake and keeping them hydrated, you can reduce an elderly loved one’s risk of developing major health issues, including:
+But by increasing their fluid intake and keeping their electrolyte levels in balance, you can reduce an elderly loved one’s risk of developing major health issues, including:

 - Lowered blood pressure